 The problem is they miss opportunities for the bigger play.

-Because she’s my client, she already knew how to handle a call with a potential client — lean into curiosity, asking as many questions as possible to uncover the client’s true pain points and deep desires before pitching any ideas.
+Because she’s my client, she already knew how to handle a call with a potential client: lean into curiosity, asking questions to uncover the client’s true pain points and tensions before pitching any ideas.

 One of the techniques I teach to do this is called “peeling the onion.”
-It allows us to go deeper with clients — not just taking their statements at face value.
-Because when we get to the heart of the matter with our potential clients, we can position ourselves and our offers in more powerful ways.
+It allows us to go deeper with clients, rather than taking their statements at face value — when we get to the heart of the matter with our potential clients, we can position our services in more powerful ways, often for larger opportunities.

 By and large, my client did an excellent job on this call.
 However, she missed one crucial opportunity that could have shifted the conversation from a one-off training to a potentially larger partnership…

 The potential client said, “I’m committed to changing this company.”

 I thought, “Wow!
 This is the moment!”
 I couldn’t wait for my client to peel the onion and discover more about this bold statement!